-Self-driving vehicles can now be used in most European cities.
-Over the past few years, technology has come a long way and safety levels have now been consistently better than human error for some time.
-Those who can afford one are the usually the cool, trendy and tech types who use it as an extension of the personal work/live space where one can work, sleep, read, eat, watch movies or TV, or just observe their surroundings.
-For the rest, there is always the rent options but even that has been great.
-There are no parked cars anywhere to be seen and there is littletraffic.
-Public spaces have become more open and you rarely see elderly, disabled or even women with prams struggle to make way on clogged pavements.
+This scenario concerns self-driving vehicles (SDVs).
+In the year 2025, self-driving vehicles can be used in most European cities.
+Over the past few years, technology has come a long way and safety levels have been consistently better than human driver error for some time.
+Those who can afford SDVs are usually the cool, trendy, tech types who use the SDV as an extension of the personal work/life space where one can work, sleep, read, eat, watch movies or TV, or just observe their surroundings.
+Non-owners can rent the machines at charges competitive with those for cars that require a driver.
+There are few parked cars now, and much less traffic than a decade ago.
+Public spaces have become more open and you rarely see elderly or disabled people or people with prams struggling to cross streets thronged with cars.

 This suits Adrian’s lifestyle a lot: “I am able to work in my car, while commuting.
 When you factor in an hour commute each way, I get back 10 hours of my life from the commute every week.
 I sit back with my laptop, while listening to Spotify.
 It’s great!”
 Adrian’s Waymo Centauri b is one of the few permitted self-driving car models on the market and has been one of the most widely adopted of these vehicles, so far.
 Inter-city driving, however, is still “a nuisance when I have to drive outside München.
 It takes a while to get used to the wheel again,” Adrian claims.